Community College of the Air Force General Education Mobile Program

 Typically, the 15 general education credits students needed for their AAS degree include coursework in; communication, humanities, math, social sciences, and writing.

-This program is restricted to active duty Air Force personnel, Air Force Reserve and Air National Guard.
+This program is restricted to active duty Air Force and Space Force personnel, Air Force Reserve and Air National Guard.
 If you require more information about GEM – contact your education center and Park University for details.
 Veterans and military personnel in other divisions, consider accelerated, online, traditional studies and graduate programs at Park.

 A development of the ability to speak clearly and express ideas effectively before an audience.
 Students plan, compose, and deliver various kinds of speeches and talks.
-Principles of effective rhetorical presentation are related to basic purposes and forms of public speech-communication.
+Principles of effective rhetorical presentation are related to basic purposes and forms of public speech communication.
 3 credit hours.

 A development of certain basic concepts in probability and statistics that are pertinent to most disciplines.
 Topics include: probability models, discrete random variables, normal distributions, confidence intervals, and hypothesis testing.
 3 credit hours.